 What happens at your appointment

 The GP will want to confirm it's thrush and rule out other infections.

 You'll be asked about your symptoms.

 - a doctor or nurse may look at your vagina, penis or skin

-- a cotton bud may be wiped over the discharge to test for other infections
+- a cotton bud may be wiped over the discharge to check what's causing your symptoms and to test for other infections

 You'll usually need antifungal medicine to get rid of thrush.
 This can be a tablet you take, a tablet you insert into your vagina (pessary) or a cream to relieve the irritation.